EDIorg/ECC/meetings/README.md

 # Next call: TBD
 ## Agenda

+These are some notes Margaret saved from a slack conversations. do we have an issue here?

 ### quotes in date
 Stevan Earl [16:34]
 so, this is interesting, because the date values in the data set are quoted, maybe?